theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-table-extraction.md

 {: .box-warning }
 **Warning!
 Error while converting value '\*.0' of row 1530, column 3** <br>
 The SAP standard module *RFC_READ_TABLE* for table extraction  can only extract the ABAP data type DEC to a limited extent.
-This leads to the mentioned example error during extraction.<br>
+This leads to the mentioned example error during extraction.
 Use the function module from Theobald Software *Z_THEO_READ_TABLE*.

-### Installing Z_THEO_READ_TABLE
+### Installation of Z_THEO_READ_TABLE

+{: .box-note }
+**Note:** SAP customizing is optional.

 An SAP transport request for the installation of the function module is provided in the installation directory: `C:\ProgramFiles\[XtractProduct]\ABAP\`.<br>
 There are two transports, one for SAP systems >= 7.40 SP5 (*Z_THEO_READ_TABLE.zip*), and one for systems with a lower version (*Z_THEO_READ_TABLE-before_740SP05.zip*).<br>